-An exit qualification is an intermediate qualification, for which the student may not have registered at the outset but which may be awarded on completion of specific modules (or credit accumulated) in a longer programme of study, if the student leaves the programme.
+An exit qualification is an intermediate qualification, for which the student may not have registered at the outset, but which may be awarded on completion of specific modules (or credit accumulated) in a longer programme of study, if the student leaves the programme.

 Exit qualifications are awarded at the discretion of the Board of Examiners.
-A student who has accepted an exit qualification is not permitted to register again on the same programme with the University of London.
+Once a student has been awarded an exit qualification, they will not normally be permitted to recommence their study on the same programme with the University of London.